Math 405: Mathematical Physics: Summer 2018

 Some background material for the course on special relativity and generating functions are

-A wonderful popular science introduction to Quantum Field Theory is
+A wonderful popular science introduction to the place of modern mathematical physics is

 This should be the first book you read before coming to class.